-Mechanistic validation of a PDGF receptor kinase inhibitor has been observed in studies of imatinib (Gleevec), an oral tyrosine kinase inhibitor with known activity against the PDGF receptor kinase, which demonstrated proof-of-concept in humans in a Phase 3 clinical trial in PAH.
+Mechanistic validation of a PDGFR and c-KIT kinase inhibitor has been observed in studies of imatinib (Gleevec), an oral tyrosine kinase inhibitor with known activity against the PDGFR and c-KIT pathways, which demonstrated proof-of-concept in humans in a Phase 3 clinical trial in PAH.
+In preclinical models, as compared to imatinib, seralutinib was a more potent inhibitor of the PDGFR α isoform, and seralutinib was a ten-fold more potent inhibitor of the PDGFR β isoform and c-KIT.